 What compensation are you entitled to after a bicycle crash?

 California cyclists who are injured by negligent drivers are entitled to a wide array of compensation.
-The driver is responsible for an crash if they acted (1) negligently—by breaching a duty of care that reasonably prudent people are legally deemed to owe each other —or (2) intentionally and recklessly in causing injury to the victim.
+Under tort law, the driver is responsible for an crash if they acted (1) negligently—by breaching a duty of care that reasonably prudent people are legally deemed to owe each other —or (2) intentionally and recklessly in causing injury to the victim.
 The purpose of tort law is to make the injured party whole again by compensating them for injuries sustained so as to put the person back in the same position they occupied before the tort occurred.
 In other words, the injured party is entitled to compensatory damages.
 Compensatory damages are usually separated into two separate categories: economic and non-economic.

 I. Economic Damages